Jumpypants/Murphy/README.md

 I highly recommend checking out the example project to help you understand how to use the library: [Example Project](https://github.com/Jumpypants/MurphyExample)

+If you need help, have any questions, or find a bug, just add an issue on this repository with the appropriate tag and I will do my best to solve your problem.

 ## Installation

 ### Using JitPack (Recommended)